 Could Mr. Conservative Visionary Paul Ryan do as much for you?
 No, he and his bereft-of-vision colleagues can only lure voters down a path that leads to a trap.
 That trap may be necessary if the folks in Washington don't soon overcome their allergy to good outside-the-box ideas, but there is a better alternative.

 This morning, a television commentator lamented that no one in Washington knows the answer to what he termed the $14 trillion question: how to reform entitlements without pain.
 I have a viable plan, while Ryan has a clever trap bound to cause tremendous pain.
 Which is better?
+The cobwebs in Ryan's brain keep him from realizing that what comes out of his mouth—and what doesn't come out—is the death knell for the Republican party in Washington.

 I have viable ways to solve every one of our most pressing national problems.
 Take obesity, for example.
 I once was a blimp too fat to see my feet when I stood up.
 A year later, with plenty of pizza and breadsticks, I looked like this: